AntonioSkara132/LangPathModel/README.md

 ## Training

-Position yourself into the LangPathModel directory
+Position yourself into the LangPathModel directory.

 To train the LangPathModel, run the following command:

 ```bash